MetPX/sarracenia/doc/sr_poll.1.rst

-Again a *rename*  can be added to the *accept* option... matching products for that *accept* option would get renamed as described... unless the *accept* matches one file, the *rename* option should describe a directory into which the files will be placed (prepending instead of replacing the file name.)
+Again a *rename*  can be added to the *accept* option... matching products for that *accept* option would get renamed as described... unless the *accept* matches one file, the *rename* option should describe a directory into which the files will be placed (prepending instead of replacing the file name).

 The directory can have some patterns.
 These supported patterns concern date/time .
 They are fixed...